clicon/clixon/doc/FAQ.md

 configuration file is installed at /usr/local/etc/example.xml.
 The YANG specification for the configuration file is clixon-config.yang.

-You can change where CLixon looks for the configuration FILE as follows:
+You can change where Clixon looks for the configuration FILE as follows:
   - Provide -f FILE option when starting a program (eg clixon_backend -f FILE)
   - Provide --with-configfile=FILE when configuring
   - Provide --with-sysconfig=<dir> when configuring, then FILE is <dir>/clixon.xml